As seen on

 - Number of employees

-Regardless of the reason, different insurance providers can quote VERY different prices for a similar cover.
+Due to these factors and more, different insurance providers can quote VERY different prices for a similar cover.
 For example, when we priced cover for a software developer and management consultant we found that quotes from Hiscox (a higher-end brand) were 4X to 5X more than the cheapest plans in the market.
+However, this could be down to hugely varying qualities of product (open, broad cover vs. very restrictive cover) or underwriting.
+It’s worth investigating policies that seem too cheap as you may get what you pay for.

 How Much PI Cover Do I Need?

-The first question frequently asked by businesses needing professional insurance is: 'How much PI coverage do I need?'
+Professional indemnity is usually sold with a limit of insurance between £50,000 and £5,000,000.
+The first question frequently asked by businesses needing professional insurance is often: 'How much PI coverage do I need?'
 Answering this question requires some specialist knowledge, which is why a lot of businesses use a experienced broker to help them with the process.
 And professional bodies often dictate the minimum PI insurance requirements for a business, so if you or your business is a member of a professional body it's critical to know what the rules are.

 Minimum insurance requirements from professional bodies

 Member of a professional body?
 They might have their own rules about minimum professional indemnity insurance limits that you'll need to follow.
-For example, the Financial Conduct Authority (FCA) requires insurance intermediaries to hold a minimum of €1,250,000 for a single claim and the higher of €1,850,000 and an amount equivalent to 10% of annual income (subject to a maximum of £30 million) in aggregate.
+For example, the Financial Conduct Authority (FCA) requires insurance intermediaries to hold a minimum of €1,250,000 for a single claim and the higher of €1,850,000 and an amount equivalent to 10% of annual income (max £30 million) in aggregate.
 (Read about the differences between single claim and aggregate limits in our article Business Insurance Basics.)

 Members of the Architects Registration Board (ARB) needs at least £250,000 of PI cover for each and every claim; ACCA requirements for accountants depend on the level of fees earned each year (the highest fee is also a factor in the calculation), but start at £50,000 and can reach £1 million or more.